Giselle-Gewelle/runelight/README.md

   ```
   -- Replace `YOUR_MYSQL_USERNAME` and `YOUR_MYSQL_PASSWORD` with their respective values.

-6. (IF WINDOWS) Add the subdomain entries into your local Windows hosts file, replacing "your.domain" with your domain (ie. runelight.giselle or runelight.local)
+6. (IF WINDOWS) Add the subdomain entries into your local Windows hosts file, replacing `your.domain` with your development domain (ie. `runelight.giselle` or `runelight.local`)
   - 127.0.0.1             your.domain
   - 127.0.0.1             www.your.domain
   - 127.0.0.1             create.your.domain